raspberrypilearning/friend-frame/en/step_10.md

 --- task ---

-Blink the LED and send MY_DEVICE ("frame-a") to notfy when the sensor is touched.
+Blink the LED and send MY_DEVICE ("frame-a") to ntfy when the sensor is touched.

 --- code ---
 ---